 The plugin also gives you the ability to bulk check keywords and have a limited but growing admin interface to customize locations.

 With Keywords Everywhere, you can get instance keyword search volume data in the search results:

 As well as at the end of the results:

-As well as the ability to add all the keywords with a star next to them to save them to your favorites:
+As well as the ability to add all the keywords with a star next to them to save them to your favourites:

-You can access your favorites by clicking on the browser plugin and selecting ‘View My Favorite Keywords’:
+You can access your favourites by clicking on the browser plugin and selecting ‘View My Favorite Keywords’:

 To bulk check your keywords, just click the plugin in the browser and select ‘Get Metrics For My Keywords’:

 This plugin has very quickly become one of my go-to tools.
 I hope that they do not ‘do a Buzzsumo’ – which is: get me hooked on a free tool and then move it to a paid subscription.

 My guess is that track how your keywords are performing.
 Your keyword rank tracking software should have the keyword data integrated.
 If you need to perform keyword research, just login upload the keywords and export once the rank tracking is set up.
 This tactic is a little long winded and it requires a monthly subscription to the tracking tool, but it works.
 Personally, I have tested out a lot of keyword rank tracking tools.
 The best ones I have found are, Agency Analytics if you have the money or Wincher and Serplab if you are saving the pennies.

 Keyword Research Tools